shin0x/Java-Knowledge-Tree/README.md

 # Java-Knowledge-Tree
-A Java Knowledge Tree, similar to akinator just with pets
+Simple, customizable Java Knowledge Tree.
+It is like fun game Akinator, just not a game.
+And also not fun.
+And also not Akinator...